 - Students under 17 years of age at the commencement of their studies are not offered places in University accommodation.

 - Students who are 17 years of age at the commencement of their studies are offered student accommodation that provides a safe and supportive environment in accordance with accommodation application and admission procedures.

 - An accommodation services Reasonable Adjustment Plan will be agreed and signed before the offer of accommodation is accepted by the student.
 This Reasonable Adjustment Plan specifies the responsibilities and obligations of each of the parties involved in supporting the student to live safely in on campus accommodation, including relevant staff in ANU residences, the student and their parent or guardian.
-This Reasonable Adjustment Plan will be developed in line with the expectation that residents who are 16 or 17 years old in ANU on campus accommodation can and will comply with the requirements of living in an adult environment as outlined in the Occupancy Agreement, Residential Handbook and ANU policies and procedures.
+This Reasonable Adjustment Plan will be developed in line with the expectation that residents who are 17 years old in ANU on campus accommodation can and will comply with the requirements of living in an adult environment as outlined in the Occupancy Agreement, Residential Handbook and ANU policies and procedures.

 |Printable version (PDF)|